HomieWrecker/BrotherOwlBot/README.md

 - Both Torn API and TornStats API keys are stored in separate columns
 - Key validation and access level checks are performed before storage
 - All database operations are handled by the `key-storage-service.js` module

+## Banking System

+The banking system offers the following features:
+- Request funds from the faction bank with detailed reason tracking
+- Multi-level approval process for withdrawal requests
+- Request cancellation capability
+- Full history of pending and completed requests
+- Customizable request categories
+- Interactive UI with buttons for easy management
+- Persistent storage using SQLite database

+## Giveaway System

+The giveaway system offers the following features:
+- Create faction giveaways with customizable prizes
+- Set giveaway duration with automatic end time
+- Allow members to join via reaction button
+- Random winner selection
+- Announcement of winners to the channel
+- Support for multiple concurrent giveaways
+- Persistent storage using SQLite database

+## Event System

+The event system offers the following features:
+- Schedule faction events with detailed descriptions
+- Set event start time and duration
+- Track participant signups with maximum participant limits
+- Allow members to sign up and withdraw from events
+- Automatic countdown and reminders
+- Interactive UI with buttons for easy management
+- Persistent storage using SQLite database

+## Market Price System

+The market price system offers the following features:
+- Check current Torn market prices for popular items
+- Browse items by category (drugs, boosters, cans, weapons, armor, misc)
+- View lowest prices and available quantities
+- Direct links to buy items on the Torn market
+- Interactive category selection
+- Real-time data from the Torn API
+- Support for all standard market items

 ## License